larryknaebelobsidian/kingdom/Proposition 156. The doctrine of the Kingdom enforces the future priesthood of the saints..md

 >Now, the saints being *co-heirs* with Him, participants of His honor and glory, partake of His Kingship and Priesthood.
 In this they “shall be like Him,” thus fulfilling the promises pertaining to *the greatness* of their joy, honor, and glory.
 Hence they are distinctively promised, not only the exaltation of kingship, but also that of priesthood.
 >p.
 607 Vol. 2 Prop.
 156 Obs.
 2

 >Obs.
-3. A Theocracy being a *Divine-Civil* Government, God Himself being the earthly Ruler, a certain pre-eminence is given to the religions above the civil.
+3. A Theocracy being a *Divine-Civil* Government, God Himself being the earthly Ruler, a certain pre-eminence is given to the religious above the civil.
 >p.
 608 Vol. 2 Prop.
 156 Obs.
 3

 >Obs.
 4. In Ex.
 19:5, 6 we have presented God’s desire to exalt the Theocratic ordering by making it “a Kingdom of priests,” i.e. a Kingdom so permeated by heartfelt allegiance to God, the Ruler, that it would be under the permanent authority of a holy priesthood, thus making *the Divine a controlling element*.